harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 #### Logging

 In the command line, if you don't print or log anything, it will just look like nothing happened for a few seconds, and then the terminal prompt will appear again.
-Other times, you'll get an error message, but it won't be clear which line the error originated from.
+Other times, you may get an error message, but it won't be clear which line the error originated from.
 In order to get useful feedback on your script, it's helpful to mark sections in the code.
 To do this, I usually put this line below my argument parsing and before any code I have for my main script:

 ```R
 library('logr')